Interested in Understanding How to Protect Your Assets for the Benefit of Your Children and Loved Ones?

 Fredrick P. Niemann Esq.

 Creating a purely Discretionary Trust often makes sense.
 It is a vehicle to ensure a loved one receives your estate and/or lifetime assets.
-It is important you consult with a knowledgeable Estate Planning attorney to assist you in establishing such a trust, as there are many guidelines that must be followed, especially under the Uniform Trust Code.
+It is important that you consult with a knowledgeable Estate Planning attorney to assist you in establishing such a trust, as there are many guidelines that must be followed, especially under the Uniform Trust Code.

 Written by Fredrick P. Niemann, Esq. of Hanlon Niemann & Wright, a New Jersey Estate Planning Attorney